valmir-filho/snippet/README.md

 # Snippets repository.

-## Content:
+## Contents:

-- A snippet to start a "C" file with the initial basic commands.
+- A snippet to start a "C" file with the initial basic commands;
+- Oracle SQL instructions.

-### Used IDE: Visual Studio Code.
+### Used IDEs: Oracle SQL Developer and Visual Studio Code.